MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/index.md

 Kusto provides a number of client libraries that make use of the endpoints above to make programmatic access easy:

-1. .NET Framework Libraries
+1. .NET SDK
-2. Python
+2. Python SDK
+3. Java SDK
-3. PowerShell
+4. PowerShell

 ## REST API